FeatherZhong/Azure-Kinect-Tutorial/Open3D_pipeline.md

 | Colored point cloud registration  |  计算相邻fragment之间的RT | 一种ICP配准算法[[Park2017]](http://www.open3d.org/docs/release/tutorial/reference.html#park2017)  |

 #### 3. Refine registration
 This step refine the fragments pairs detected from step2.
-At first Open3D read the pose graph created from step2, then we use function `local_refinement` to refine the transformation between fragments using ICP.
+At first Open3D read the pose graph created from step2, then we use function `local_refinement` to refine the transformation between fragments linked by edge using ICP .
 After we refine the transformations between fragments, the function `update_posegrph_for_refined_scene` builds a pose graph for multiway registration of all fragments just like step2.

 Once a pose graph is built, function `optimize_posegraph_for_scene` is called for multiway registration.